 Breast Cancer Collaborative Registry

-Information collected will be stored on a web-based registry, known as the Breast Cancer Collaborative Registry (BCCR).
-By providing your health information collected in the questionnaires of this registry, researchers will study the factors that influence the risk of developing breast cancer as well as the prognosis and quality of life of breast cancer patients.
+- Study the factors that influence the risk of developing breast cancer as well as the prognosis and quality of life of breast cancer patients

-Researchers may also identify individuals who might benefit from screening measures to detect breast cancer at an earlier and potentially more treatable stage.
+- Identify individuals who might benefit from screening measures to detect breast cancer at an earlier and potentially more treatable stage

 Individuals who are at least 19 years old and are willing to provide informed consent may be eligible to participate in this breast cancer registry if they meet the following criteria:

 - Individuals (male and female) who have a personal diagnosis or history of breast cancer; or

 - Individuals who have characteristics of hereditary breast cancer or who have an increased risk of breast cancer; or